javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 Arrow functions are handy for one-liners.
 They come in two flavors:

-1. Without figure brackets: `(...args) => expression` -- the right side is an expression: the function evaluates it and returns the result.
+1. Without curly braces: `(...args) => expression` -- the right side is an expression: the function evaluates it and returns the result.
-2. With figure brackets: `(...args) => { body }` -- brackets allow us to write multiple statements inside the function, but we need an explicit `return` to return something.
+2. With curly braces: `(...args) => { body }` -- brackets allow us to write multiple statements inside the function, but we need an explicit `return` to return something.